Updated: Aug 31, 2021

 According to NHS advice, there’s no need to stop exercising if you’re feeling under the weather this winter.
 However, if you’ve got a fever (a temperature over 38oC) and feel rotten, exercise could make you feel worse and cause more problems.
 Take the ‘Neck Check’!
 If you’re feeling poorly above the neck (a head cold), it’s generally OK to exercise but if your symptoms are below the neck (chest or stomach for instance) give the exercise a miss.
 Some research shows that doing regular exercise could actually reduce your risk of getting colds as it strengthens your immune system.
 So don’t be tempted to hang up your trainers and hibernate as the nights draw in - being active makes you feel more energised and improves your mental wellbeing too.
-So here are my top tips for staying healthy while you exercise this autumn:
+So here are my top tips for staying healthy while you exercise:

 Make sure you warm up your cold muscles on chilly days, especially if you’re exercising outside.
 Wear extra layers to and from your class and if you’re in the great outdoors, wear a hat to keep your body heat in!